EvenBaudet/couette-viscometer-simulation/README.md

 ## Installation

-All required python files are in the \code folder
+All required python files, requirements.txt and variables.txt files, are located in the \code folder.

 ```bash
 cd couette-viscometer